Selecting the Best Arm in One-Shot Multi-Arm RCTs: The Asymptotic Minimax-Regret Decision Framework for the Best-Population Selection Problem: Introduction

 \subsection{Related Literature}

 We are, to our knowledge, the first to characterize the general minimax-risk-optimal best-population selection rule under regret loss in one-shot, multi-arm experiments.
 Classic decision-theory results \citep{bahadur1950problem,bahadur1952impartial,lehmann1966theorem,eaton1967some} show that the empirical success rule is minimax, admissible, and Bayes under permutation invariance, a symmetry that effectively requires homoskedastic rewards in the MVN case and certain discrete, permutation-invariant priors.
-In most applications, covariance matrices are heteroskedastic, breaking permutation invariance and eliminating those optimality properties.
+In most applications, covariance matrices are heteroskedastic, breaking permutation invariance and eliminating the optimality properties of the empirical success rule.
 Indeed, later work shows that empirical success is not minimax under heteroskedasticity (\citealp{Dhariyal1994} under 0-1 loss; \citealp{Masten2023} under regret loss).
-The minimax rule in the general heteroskedastic case had remained unknown, with only partial results for Bayes rules under special priors \citep[e.g.,][]{abughalous1995selecting}.
+The minimax rule in the general heteroskedastic case had remained unknown, with only partial results available for Bayes rules under special priors \citep[e.g.,][]{abughalous1995selecting}.
 A common workaround is balanced design \citep[e.g.,][]{bechhofer1954single,somerville1954some}, which equalizes realized arm-specific variances via sample allocation.
-Because balanced design typically requires pilot experiments or sequential experimentation, it cannot be applied to one-shot multi-arm RCTs.
+However, balanced design cannot be applied to one-shot multi-arm RCTs because it typically requires pilot experiments or sequential experimentation.

 Our problem is conceptually related to best-arm identification in pure-exploration bandits, where regret-based objectives and explore-then-commit designs are standard \citep[e.g.,][]{Audibert2010,Jamieson2014,Garivier2016,Kaufmann2016,Grover2018,Agrawal2019,Russo2020,Komiyama2021,Howard2021,Kasy2021,AdusumilliRESforthcoming}.
 However, sequential bandit experimentation is often infeasible in RCT settings with delayed outcomes or when evaluating multiple policies retrospectively using completed trials.
 Even when feasible, bandit algorithms can be operationally demanding.
-Our MMR rule for one-shot RCTs is therefore complementary and broadly applicable.
+Our AMMR rule for one-shot RCTs is therefore complementary and broadly applicable.